maathilde-k/NTRU/README.md

 # An NTRU implementation in SageMath
-A SageMath implementation of NTRU
+A SageMath implementation of NTRU.